Installing the VPN Client

 this means that the AnyConnect client cannot validate the certificate on the campus VPN service.

-To remedy this, get a copy of the README and the setup-certs.tar.gz files from ftp://ftp.uci.edu/linux-anyconnect-cert-fix.
-Follow the directions in the README file to install the InCommon certificate files on your system.
+To remedy this, please download and unzip this file and follow the directions in the README file to install the InCommon certificate files on your system.

 If you are using Ubuntu Linux and are having problems using the VPN, Jeff Stern has instructions for making the AnyConnect VPN work on Ubuntu.
 See